Fish with one of the best and most trusted fishing charter company in Malaysia.

-Depending on your departure point, you can choose to come via Kuala Lumpur or Singapore.
-We provide transport from both cities.
-The travel time it takes from either point is about the same.
+Depending on your departure point, you can choose to fly into Kuala Lumpur or Singapore.
+We provide transport from both places.
+The distance from either point is about the same.

 Kuala Rompin is 270km, or about 3 1/2 hours by road from the Kuala Lumpur, about the same distance as coming from Singapore.

 Via Singapore you’ll need to get across the border checkpoint in and out of Malaysia and get through customs and immigration.
 So have your travel documents handy.